SugeethJSA/AmazeSort/README.md

 `python -m spacy download en_core_web_sm`

-AI Notice: AI has been used in the development of the majority part of this app, as this my first time developing an actual python app.
+**AI Notice**: AI has been used in the development of the majority part of this app, as this my first time developing an actual python app.
 I have usually developed complex Apple Shortcuts, but I ended up creating this app only to help me sort the myriads of files on my laptop.

+An alpha version is available on the releases page for testing.
+It is very barebones, and only contains the essentials...

 ## Contributions and Licensing